• Skip to primary navigation

 The same process works for apples.
 You can string them too or just make a pretty bowl of potpourri.

+Step 1.
 Gather your bay leaves in a bowl.
 I bought a big bag of bay leaves.
 Many were not big enough to string on the garland so it helped to weed through them ahead of time.

+Step 2.
 Drill holes in the middle of the cinnamon sticks.
 You can also just wind the cinnamon sticks around the twine as you go.
 I did this for half of my garland then switched to drilling holes.
 Drilling takes more time, but the cinnamon stick stays in place better.

+Step 3.
 Next, thread them all together.
 It is helpful if you have a large embroidery or yarn needle, but you can always use a paper clip or even a piece of wire.

+Step 4.
 I started with a cinnamon stick, then an orange slice.
 Then I added 8 bay leaves, another orange slice, 8 more bay leaves, and a final orange slice, and repeated this combination until the end.

-How Long Will this Garland Last?
+How Long Will This Orange Slice Garland Last?

 I think in the future I might add more cinnamon sticks and some apple slices.
 It makes a really nice fall garland for our family room mantel.
 I just might leave it up or use it on the tree as part of my natural Christmas decor.